jonathan-erdmann/sports-betting-simulation/README.md

 ## Project Goals
   1. Determine feasibility of betting strategy with simulated outcomes from real data
-  2. Establish business rules for long-term profitability
+  2. Establish semi-optimized business rules for long-term profitability
   3. Automate capital allocation and resourcing for long-term profitability

 ## Project Details